 Simple Assault (N.J.S.A.
 2C:12-1a)

-A simple assault is considered a criminal offense with a maximum fine of $1000 and up to six months in the county jail where the assault took place.
+A simple assault is considered a criminal offense with a maximum fine of $1,000 and up to six months in the county jail.
 If the defendant was in the presence of a child 16 years of age or younger when the assault took place they will face prison time up to 18 months and a fine in excess of $1,000.

 Aggravated Assault (N.J.S.A.
 2C:-12-1b)

 There are different degrees of aggravated assault, 2nd degree, 3rd degree, or 4th degree.
-The degree depends on the circumstance surrounding the offense and the crime could be tried as a felony.
-The court will determine the degree upon which a person is to be charged based on the “circumstances manifesting extreme indifference to the value of human life.”
-A person facing an aggravated assault charge are facing fine in excess of $150,000 and up to 10 years in prison.
+The degree depends on the circumstance surrounding the offense, and the crime could be tried as a felony.
+The court will determine the degree with which a person is to be charged based on the “circumstances manifesting extreme indifference to the value of human life.”
+A person facing an aggravated assault charge could face a fine in excess of $150,000 and up to 10 years in prison.

-Have you been accuse of simple assault or aggravated assault in New Jersey?
+Have you been accused of simple assault or aggravated assault in New Jersey?
 If so, it’s time to speak to an experienced criminal defense attorney.
 At Villani & DeLuca, P.C. it is FREE to speak to our defense team about your case.
-732-800-2980 today!
+Call 732-820-1256 today!